New Horizons Un-Limited Inc.

 Q: I do not have good health insurance!
 How do I find assistance in paying for mounting doctor or medical bills?

 - A: For help paying medicine, hospital or doctor bills, consider options as outlined by the American Cancer Society.
-See their comprehensive article, Medical Insurance and Financial Assistance for the Cancer Patient.
-This comprehensive article offers complete information about insurance.
+See their comprehensive series of articles, Understanding Health Insurance for the Cancer Patient.
+These comprehensive articles offer complete information about insurance.
 In addition, it also suggests you enlist the aid of your social worker, speak to all parties to whom you owe money, possibly enlist them in assistance in your present circumstances, and consider asking for assistance for your mortgage, rent, food or utility bills to assist during your current situation.

 - A: Find resources and programs to help with bills and expenses such as Budget Counseling and Emergency Financial Assistance, Free food and access to pantries, Medical Assistance and tips through Need Help Paying Bills.
 Use this website to locate resources in your area or state.